Amores verdaderos

-Amores Verdaderos (English: True Love) is a Mexican telenovela produced by Nicandro Díaz González for Televisa and premiered by Canal de las Estrellas in September 2012.
-It is based on the Argentine telenovela Amor en custodia.
-It stars Erika Buenfil, Eduardo Yáñez, Eiza González and Sebastián Rulli.
+Amores verdaderos (English: True Love) is a Mexican telenovela produced by Nicandro Díaz González for Televisa.
+It is based on the 2005 Argentine telenovela Amor en custodia, created by Marcela Citterio.
+It stars an ensemble cast led by Erika Buenfil, Eduardo Yáñez, Eiza González and Sebastián Rulli.
+The telenovela aired on Canal de las Estrellas from 3 September 2012 to 12 May 2013.
+In the United States, it aired on Univision from 7 November 2012 to 28 July 2013.